dozzie/gen_inotify/README.md

 * file renames are not tracked by the port driver, thus messages about a file that got renamed carry the file's original path, and removing it from watching requires the original name as well
+* unicode characters in filenames are not supported

 Requirements
 ------------